"The wide world is all about you:

 (Photograph courtesy of Mr. Karl Questel).

-First photograph: male.
+First two photographs: males.
 El Yunque National Forest, north-eastern Puerto Rico.

-This is a large species, inhabitant of montane rain forests.
+This is a [relatively] large species, mostly inhabiting montane rain forests.

 This species, closely related S. klauberi (above), is its ecological equivalent in lowland mesic forests in the eastern half of the island.